IcaroSecchin/Sistema_de_recuperacao_de_artigos/README.md

 PyQt: For creating interfaces, to improve the aesthetics of the project.

 The system also includes password recovery via email and address search by zip code for user registration.

+NOTE: for the "recover password" function to work, a ".env" file with the sender's email and password is required.